damey2011/django-bloxby/README.rst

 - *account_prefix*: Same explanation goes here, in case you have some users shared across your applications.
 - *public_key*: API key you generated and saved in the admin settings on your bloxby dashboard.
 - *autologin_hash*: The auto login hash which you as well got from the dashboard.
+- *default_package_id*: Default package to add for new users being created if none is provided.

 Usage
 -----